ElliottPWright/EPW_Summer_UoB_Work/README.md

+# The Project

 ## Introduction:

-Hello everyone, I am Elliott, one of the UoB 2024 summer interns.My project has been validating the grazing angle method, which is used to determine the depletion depth of a sensor.
-For this investigation, a non-irradiated MALTA2 sensor was used.
-The motivation behind this was that Long had taken data with a sensor irradiated with 1 x 10$^{15}$ 1 MeV n$_{eq}$/cm$^2$ non ionising energy loss.
-We therefore wished to test whether an initial, more simplistic simulation would yield similar results to Long’s, thus verifying the use of the grazing angle method.
+Hello everyone, I am Elliott, one of the UoB 2024 summer interns.
+My project has been validating the grazing angle method, which is used to determine the depletion depth of a sensor.
+For this investigation, a simulation of a non-irradiated MALTA2 sensor constructed.
+The motivation behind this was that data had already been with a sensor irradiated with 1 x 10$^{15}$ 1 MeV n$_{eq}$/cm$^2$ non ionising energy loss.
+We therefore wished to test whether an initial, more simplistic simulation would yield similar results to experiment, thus verifying the use of the grazing angle method.
 Our sensor therefore had a linear electric field, as this was the simplest model other than a constant electric field.

-Now we know the basis of the investigation, let’s get into the finer details.
-To start, let’s look at why MALTA2 was created in the first place.
+Included below is a brief outline of how this repository is organised, a summary of the main experiments conducted, and the conclusions so far.

+## Layout of the GitHub Repository

+This repository is organised into experiments, simulation files, and miscellaneous content such as Helpful_Documents.
+Each experiment contains a certain number of runs, which just represents the number of times I have conducted an experiment of a certain type.
+Within each run is CSV data for the cluster sizes on a sensor, and the ROOT files that contain the raw outputted data.
+If I felt the data was worth further investigation, there will also be plots included.

+## The Experiments

+Going chronologically, and negating some of the experiments that went no-where, the first experiment was Full_Telescope_RUN.
+In this investigation, a testbeam of 180 GeV proton was fired at 7 MALTA2 sensors, the fourth of which was our device under test (DUT).
+This DUT was rotated about the x-axis in 5-degree increments from 0 - 60 degrees.
+Increasing bias voltages, up to the depletion voltage of -30V, were applied to the sensor and the average cluster size was recorded for each angle at each bias voltage.

+After this, we began to suspect that diffusion charges were altering our clustering data to not match experimental behaviour.
+We therefore then started Electric_Field_Reader_TESTS, where we wanted to see what would happen if the undepleted (drift) region of the sensor was cut-off, so all we had was the depleted (drift) region.
+We had to cut-off the sensor at the boundary between the depleted and undepleted regions, while maintaining the same electric field in the depletion region.
+This was achieved by calculating the width of the depletion region at each bias voltage, assuming that at –30 volts the depth is 100 microns.
+We could then reduce the thickness of the sensor to that value, and fully bias it with a depletion voltage equal to the old bias voltage.
+This investigation yielded results that better conformed to experiment.

+Next, with evidence to suggest that our data was skewed by the diffusion charges, we began Lineplot_Hitmap_Data.
+We decided that lineplots and hitmaps would be taken to visually see what goes on for different bias voltages.
+Using 1-micron pixel pitch for increased granularity and a 10nm beam size for more precise, repeatable hits on the sensor, data was taken with 1 event for the lineplots and 10E4 events for the hitmaps.
+An important note here is that all the telescope sensors, apart from the DUT, were removed for this investigation and onwards.

+Finally, in Collection_Timing_TESTS, an attempt was made to remove the diffusion charges by reducing the integration time, i.e. the time over which e/h pairs are propagated.
+As diffusion charges are moderated by thermodynamic processes, compared to drift charges which move to the collection electrode by the electric field, they move slower.
+Therefore, we reduced the integration time from 25ns to 2ns and then finally to 10ps, however this yielded an undesired effect.
+Instead, the data all converged to the original 25ns, –30V data.

+## Conclusions:

+In conclusion, we have seen that the determination of the depletion depth of a sensor via the grazing angle method is not fully understood.
+At low angles and bias voltages it is suspected that diffusion charges play a significant role, reducing the depletion depth’s conformity to what is predicted.
+To understand this behaviour further, we must improve the sophistication of our simulation.
+The most obvious way to do this is by replacing the linear electric field with a mesh field constructed in a TCAD software such as sentaurus device editor.
+However, visualisation does not work currently, so this was unattainable in the timeframe of the internship.
+However, with such software we could add the n-gap, extra deep p-well, and CMOS technology to shape the electric field to be closer to that of MALTA2.

+# Appendicies

+## Introduction

+The following appendices are based on the presentation I gave to the University of Birmingham BILPA group.
+They should be read to give some context on the project.
+The reader is also directed to PRESENTATION_NOTES to see the presentation and associated speech, as well as Helpful_Documents for further reading.
+Now let's get to some context.

 ## HL - LHC Upgrade: